digibib/ls.ext/README.md

 ### Adding graphical browser support

-If you want a different browser than headless phantomjs in testing, we have installed firefox in ls.test and use X11 forwarding over ssh to show you the browser window as you run the test from inside ls.test.
+If you want a different browser than headless phantomjs in testing, we have installed firefox in vm-test and use X11 forwarding over ssh to show you the browser window as you run the test from inside vm-test.

 To use you can either set `TESTBROWSER=<your favorite browser>` as an environment variable on your system or pass it to `make`.
 We currently support the following browsers:
 - firefox
 - chrome (we actually use chromium-browser)

 Example:
 `make test TESTBROWSER=firefox`  (  -- or  `TESTBROWSER=firefox make test` )

-### Running development tools from inside the ls.test virtual machine
+### Running development tools from inside the vm-test virtual machine

 These tools also need support for X11 forwarding on the host.

 * Sublime: `make sublime`

 ### Running a single test

 You can pass arguments to Cucumber, e g which feature to test, like this (you must include `TESTPROFILE=wip` if it is a scenario which is still marked as work-in-progress (`@wip`):